kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 This tutorial should have helped you get started with the Kin SDK for iOS.
 Other topics not covered here are:

 - Developing your own back-end server to support your client apps with the [Kin SDK for Python](../documentation/ios-sdk.md)
-- Transition to the production environment, for example get an `appId` for your app
+- Transition to the production environment, for example, get an `appId` for your app

 [//]: # (## Downloads)